Code-Institute-Submissions/boshea5--Time-Talks-Code-Institute-Project-1-HTML-CSS/README.md

 * As a user I want to understand the purpose of the site upon loading it.
 * As a user I want to easily be able to subscribe to the Time Talk Webinars.
 * As a user I want to know details, content, contributors and topics about the Time Talks.
-* As a user I want to know more about investing in high end time pieces.
 * As a user I want to connect with Time Talks on social media.